 See yourself glowing, radiant, and full of exuberant light.
 Feel the love you have for yourself bursting forth to touch the light in others and awaken them to their own light.

 Breathe deeply once more before bringing this light and warmth into your conscious being.

 Thank yourself for taking the time.
 Express gratitude that you have shown up for yourself.

 Finish your practice by picking something about yourself that you love, focus on that, and make an effort to appreciate yourself.

 It’s exciting to insert some mindfulness practices into your daily routine.
 When you brush your teeth in the morning, try making it a habit of saying three things you like about yourself in the mirror once your teeth are clean.

-Before you even get out of bed, sit with your journal, and write an affirmation three times that will set your mind into the direction of self-love.
-Something like, “I choose to respect and value myself in big and small ways,” can be the difference between self-love and finding yourself remolding yourself to impress others.
+Before you even get out of bed, sit with your journal, and write an affirmation three times that will set your mind in the direction of self-love.
+Something like, “I choose to respect and value myself in big and small ways” can be the difference between self-love and finding yourself remolding yourself to impress others.

 Keep this article handy on your desktop or phone so you can use it regularly.
-It will shift the way you view yourself, the way you show up in the world, and the energy you carry and exude in your life.
+It will shift the way you view yourself, how you show up in the world, and the energy you carry and exude in your life.

 You are loved, you are beautiful, you are valid.